Nikon D780 vs Z7

 Studio photographers will appreciate that the Nikon D780 (unlike the Z7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D780 and the Z7 are recent models that are part of the current product line-up.
-The D780 replaced the earlier Nikon D750, while the Z7 does not have a direct predecessor.
+The D780 is a recent model that features in the current product line-up of Nikon.
+In contrast, the Z7 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the Z7 was succeeded by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So how do things add up?
 Which of the two cameras – the Nikon D780 or the Nikon Z7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.